If you need a new way to make calls and send messages, Google Voice could be just what you're after.

 What is Google Voice?

 Google Voice is a voice over Internet protocol (VoIP) phone service that was founded in 2009.
 You can use the service to make and receive phone calls, as well as send text messages.
-You can also use it to forward calls from one number to another, so you can easily manage all of your communication from phone.
+You can also use it to forward calls from one number to another, so you can easily manage all of your communication from your phone.

 Since Google Voice is a VoIP service, it works solely over the Internet.
 But that also means that wherever you have an Internet connection, you can access the service and make calls, send text messages, and more.
 Best of all, you only need a microphone and speaker to use Google Voice, so whether you decide to make and place calls on your laptop or your smartphone, it’ll work just fine.